arcjet/arcjet-challenges/README.md

 The personal part of your submission will be evaluated for creativity and originality when determining the winners!

-> ⚖️ Entries are subject to the [Arcjet Challenge Terms and Conditions](https://challenge.arcjet.com/terms).
+> ⚖️ Entries are subject to the [Arcjet Security Challenge Terms and Conditions](https://challenge.arcjet.com/terms).

 ### 7. Share feedback (optional)